Author: kenny

 Hat Creek

-A designated Wild Trout stream in Shasta County and one of the most technically demanding dry fly streams in the US.
+A designated Wild Trout stream in Shasta County and by reputation one of the most technically demanding dry fly streams in the US.
 Large, highly selective wild brown and rainbow trout in crystal-clear spring-fed water require long, fine tippets and precise presentations.
 The catch-and-release section between Power House 1 and Power House 2 holds the best fish.
 Best fished April–June and September–October.
-Carry size 18–24 flies — anything larger gets ignored.
+Local guides report anglers fishing size 18–24 flies regularly; larger patterns get ignored by the selective fish.

 Upper Sacramento River

 A productive wild trout fishery from Lake Siskiyou to Dunsmuir with excellent rainbow and brown trout running the canyon alongside I-5.
 Hatches of caddisflies and yellow sallies in summer.
 Accessible from multiple pullouts along the highway.
-Good year-round fishing with fewer crowds than Hat Creek.
+By reputation, good year-round fishing with fewer crowds than Hat Creek.

 Truckee River

 The outlet of Lake Tahoe flowing through Truckee and into Nevada.
 California-designated Wild Trout water between Tahoe City and Truckee holds excellent wild rainbow and brown trout.
-Accessible from downtown Truckee and fishes year-round with special winter regulations applying to parts of the river.
+Easily accessible from downtown Truckee.
+Year-round fishing with special winter regulations applying to parts of the river.

 McCloud River

 Three distinct sections below McCloud Dam — the lower section is open to public fishing and holds wild rainbow and brown trout in beautiful volcanic canyon country.
-The middle section (Conservancy water) requires a permit but offers some of the finest wild trout fishing in Northern California.
+The middle section (Conservancy water) requires a permit from the Nature Conservancy but offers some of the finest wild trout fishing in Northern California.

 Golden Trout — Sierra Nevada Wilderness

 California’s state fish, found only above 10,000 feet in the southern Sierra Nevada.
 Access requires backpacking into the Golden Trout Wilderness or a commercial pack trip.
 Their coloration — brilliant orange-red sides, olive back, red lateral band — is unlike any other trout in North America.
-Worth every step of the approach for any serious trout angler.
+A legitimate bucket-list destination for any serious trout angler and something I’d like to do in the next few years.

-➜ Browse Sierra Nevada Fishing Pack Trips — Viator
+➜ Browse Lake Tahoe Fishing Pack Trips — Viator

 Northern California Steelhead

 The Trinity, Klamath, Eel, and Smith Rivers all receive steelhead runs.
 The Trinity below Lewiston Dam is the most consistent; the Smith is the wildest and most scenic.
 Winter runs (December–March) are primary.
-See our complete steelhead guide.
+See our complete steelhead guide for technique coverage.
+I haven’t fished California steelhead personally.

 California Fishing License